ecmwf/metview-docs/docs/confluence/tutorials/the_scm_interface_in_metview_tutorial.rst

 Other visualisation types
 =========================

-To generate a different plot, but keep these settings, make a copy of your *Scm Visualiser* icon and edit this copy.
+To generate a different plot, but keep these settings, make a copy of your :ref:`Scm Visualiser <scm_visualiser_icon>` icon and edit this copy.

 .. note::